litespeed-js/litespeed.js/docs/services/container.md

 # Container

-The container service allows to manage dependency injection across the application, have easy access to object or services and lazy-load, singleton or cache the creation of new service instances.
+The container service allows you to manage dependency injection across the application, have easy access to object or services and lazy-load, singleton or cache the creation of new service instances.

 ## API